-The quantum noise behavior of the intra-filtering varies when choosing different optical filters inside the signal recycling cavity.
-We numerically optimize the intra-cavity filtering scheme, aiming at reducing quantum noise over a broad frequency band.
+The quantum-noise behavior of the intracavity filtering varies when choosing different optical filters inside the signal-recycling cavity.
+We numerically optimize the intracavity filtering scheme, aiming at reducing quantum noise over a broad frequency band.
 This optimization uses the Advanced LIGO sensitivity as a reference and assumed reduced classical noises (such as seismic noise, suspension and mirror thermal noise).
-We showed that, with reasonable optical losses, for instance 30\,ppm per mirror, the quantum noise of an intra-filtering scheme is comparable to the frequency-dependent squeezing, so that this scheme can be considered as an potential alternative.
+We showed that, with reasonable optical losses, for instance 30\,ppm per mirror, the quantum noise of an intracavity filtering scheme is comparable to the frequency-dependent squeezing, so that this scheme can be considered as an potential alternative.

-In summary, even though an intra-cavity filter scheme is not able to completely evade the radiation pressure noise, we found its implementation as a speed meter eases the tight requirements of the cavity design compared to a sloshing-cavity speed meter.
-Meanwhile, its mixed position and speed response encourages future investigation of an intra-cavity filter scheme as a practical alternative for GW detectors.
-Additionally, the global optimization of an intra-cavity filtering produced a similarly low quantum noise behavior as frequency-dependent squeezing.
+In summary, even though an intracavity filter scheme is not able to completely evade the radiation-pressure noise, we found its implementation as a speed meter eases the tight requirements of the cavity design compared to a sloshing-cavity speed meter.
+Meanwhile, its mixed position and speed response encourages future investigation of an intracavity filter scheme as a practical alternative for GW detectors.
+Additionally, the global optimization of an intracavity filtering produced a similarly low quantum-noise behavior as frequency-dependent squeezing.